alfredkam/PHYLO/docs/README.md

 To extend this framework
 ======
 We use Mariontte!
 You can easily create an <a href='https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.itemview.md'>Marionette Itemview</a> to create modules / components.
-Expert for phylo-lib it uses object-literal.
+Exept for phylo-lib it uses object-literal.

 Skeleton
 ======